VoQuocTrunglaz/ocr_cargo_box/README.md

 # OCR API Deployment to EC2 with GitHub Actions

 This project sets up a CI/CD pipeline to deploy an OCR (Optical Character Recognition) API to an AWS EC2 instance using Docker and GitHub Actions.
-The API is containerized, pushed to GitHub Container Registry (GHCR), and deployed to an EC2 instance for processing cargo box data.
+The API leverages YOLO for object detection, PaddleOCR for text recognition, and the Gemini API for text classification to extract and process data from cargo box images.
+The application is containerized, pushed to GitHub Container Registry (GHCR), and deployed to an EC2 instance running Ubuntu.

 ## 📋 Overview

-- **Application**: An OCR API for extracting text from cargo box images, built with Python.
+- **Application**: A Python-based OCR API for extracting and classifying text from cargo box images
+Technologies:
+- YOLO: Detects text regions in images.
+- PaddleOCR: Recognizes text within detected regions.
+- Gemini API: Classifies and structures extracted text into JSON.
-- **CI/CD Pipeline**: GitHub Actions automates testing, building, and deployment.
+- **CI/CD Pipeline**: Automated via GitHub Actions for testing, building, and deployment.
 - **Deployment Target**: AWS EC2 instance running Ubuntu.
 - **Container Registry**: GitHub Container Registry (GHCR).